Tukwila, Washington: Crime

+Economy

 Tukwila's location at the confluence of rivers, freeways and railroads has made it an important center of commerce.
 Approximately 45,000 people work in Tukwila.
-Westfield Southcenter (formerly Southcenter Mall), Puget Sound's largest shopping complex, is located in the city, as well as a number of Boeing corporation facilities.
-Tukwila is also the location of corporate datacenters, including Microsoft, Internap, the University of Washington, Savvis, AboveNet, digital.forest, HopOne, and Fortress Colocation.
-Most of these are located at Sabey Corporation's Intergate Seattle campus near Boeing Field, 5 minutes away from Seattle-Tacoma International Airport.
-The city is served by Amtrak Cascades and Sound Transit's Sounder commuter rail at Tukwila station, while Sound Transit's Link light rail service serves Tukwila International Boulevard station.
+Westfield Southcenter (formerly Southcenter Mall), Puget Sound's largest shopping complex, is located in the city, as are a number of Boeing corporate facilities.
+Tukwila is also the location of corporate datacenters, including those of Microsoft, Internap, the University of Washington, Savvis, AboveNet, digital.forest, HopOne, and Fortress Colocation.
+Most of these are located at Sabey Corporation's Intergate Seattle campus near Boeing Field.

+In 2021, Seagle Properties announced sales for the Prato District, a 320 acre mixed-use office, manufacturing, and retail area south of Southcenter.
+Preparations for the development, which began in 2009 as Tukwila South, included an extension of Southcenter Parkway built by the city government in 2012.

 Top employers

-According to the city's 2021 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the city's 2022 Annual Comprehensive Financial Report, the largest employers in the city are:

 Government and politics

 The city of Tukwila leans overwhelmingly Democratic like its neighbor Seattle and King County as a whole.
-It cast nearly three-quarters of its ballots for Joe Biden in the 2020 United States presidential election.
+It cast nearly three-quarters of its ballots for Joe Biden in the 2020 United States presidential election and more than two-thirds of its ballots for Kamala Harris in the 2024 United States presidential election.

 Education

 Tukwila School District, which covers the vast majority of the city, has five schools: Cascade View Elementary School, Thorndyke Elementary School, Tukwila Elementary School, Showalter Middle School, and Foster High School.
 Foster High School is among the most racially diverse schools in the United States, with students from 50 countries speaking 45 languages as of 2016.

-Also in the city is Raisbeck Aviation High School, a public technical school operated by the Highline School District that opened in 2004.
-Other portions of the city are in the boundaries of the Highline School District, Renton School District, Kent School District, and Seattle Public Schools.
+Also in the city is Raisbeck Aviation High School, a public technical school operated by the Highline Public Schools that opened in 2004.
+Other portions of the city are in the boundaries of the Highline Public Schools, Renton School District, Kent School District, and Seattle Public Schools.

 Sports

-The Seattle Seawolves, two-time champions of Major League Rugby, is based at the Starfire Sports complex, which also serves as the administrative and training home of the Seattle Sounders, and is the main ground of their affiliate Tacoma Defiance.
+The Seattle Seawolves, two-time champions of Major League Rugby, had played their home games at the Starfire Sports complex since 2018.
+The complex also served as the administrative and training home of the Seattle Sounders FC, and the main ground of their affiliate the Tacoma Defiance, until their move to Longacres in 2024.
+Seattle Reign FC moved their training facilities to Starfire in 2023 and will expand in the former Sounders space.